 Buy 15 Stocks

 The service recommends you buy at least 15 stocks and hold those stocks for 3 to 5 years.
-This is wise advice because, as we know, the stock market goes down as well as up, and according to our research, you can expect that 30% of their stock recommendations will not be big winners.
+This is wise advice because, as we know, the stock market goes down and up, and according to our research, you can expect that 30% of their stock recommendations will not be big winners.
 Buying a larger basket of stocks helps diversify your portfolio and reduces the risk of being over-exposed to a single company.
 Additionally, holding stocks for longer allows stocks the time they need to develop outsized profits.

 Help Building Your First Portfolio